fishcus/KAP-manual/en/auto_modeling/README.md

 - Query Accelerator

-> Notice: Kafka is not available in Auto-Modeling.
+> Notice: Data source Kafka is not supported in Auto-Modeling.